wp-plugins/microblog-poster/readme.txt

 **friendfeed.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/friendfeedhelp "FriendFeed help with screenshots.")

-Instead of the password, the Friendfeed API requires the Remote Key to let you post with it.
+Instead of the Password, the Friendfeed API requires the Remote Key to let you post with it.

-    1. You can find your Remote Key associated with your account at this Url: https://friendfeed.com/account/api (You need to be logged in).
+    1. You can find your Remote Key associated with your Account at this Url: https://friendfeed.com/account/api (You need to be logged in).

 **diigo.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/diigohelp "Diigo help with screenshots.")

-In addition to your username / password you will need to create your own diigo App and generate an Api key.
+In addition to your username / password you'll need to create your own diigo App and generate an Api key.

-    1. Please go at this url: https://www.diigo.com/api_keys/new/ and generate your diigo Api key. (you need to be logged in)
+    1. Please go at this url: https://www.diigo.com/api_keys/new/ and Generate your diigo Api key. (you need to be logged in)

 **linkedin.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/linkedinhelp "Linkedin help with screenshots.")

-    1. Please go at this Url https://www.linkedin.com/secure/developer and click on 'Add New Application'.
+    1. Please go at this url https://www.linkedin.com/secure/developer and click on 'Add New Application'.

     2. Fill in the required informations.
-    For 'Live Status', select live.
+    For 'Live Status', select Live.
-    Leave everything else by Default.
+    Leave everything else by default.
     Click the button 'Add Application'.

-    3. Copy 'Api key' and 'Secret key', click 'Done'.
+    3. Copy 'Api Key' and 'Secret Key', click 'Done'.

-    4. Configure your Linkedin Account in the social accounts section.
+    4. Configure your Linkedin Account in the Social Accounts Section.

     5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.

 **tumblr.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/tumblrhelp "Tumblr help with screenshots.")

-Basically your Tumblr username and password won't suffice in order to post automatic updates, Tumblr API requires some more steps described below.
+Basically your tumblr username / password won't suffice in order to post automatic updates, tumblr Api requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the Tumblr API you will need first to create your own tumblr App here: http://www.tumblr.com/oauth/apps
+    1. In order to post updates through the tumblr Api you'll need first to create your own tumblr App here: http://www.tumblr.com/oauth/apps

-    2. Once you have created your Tumblr App copy your 'OAuth Consumer Key'.
+    2. Once you have created your tumblr App copy your 'OAuth Consumer Key'.

-    3. Also click on 'Show secret key' and copy your 'Secret key'.
+    3. Also click on 'Show Secret Key' and copy your 'Secret Key'.

-    4. This is it, you can now configure your account in the Social Accounts Section.
+    4. This is it, you can now configure your account in the Social Accounts section.

 == Upgrade Notice ==